sbbird/cookbook-keepalived-realserver/README.md

 ```
 3. Append this cookbook into run_list.
 It will generate ```/usr/local/sbin/viprs```.

-4. Run the cookbook [cookbook-keepalived-director](https://github.com/sbbird/cookbook-keepalived-director) on the directors.
+4. Run the default recipes of cookbook [cookbook-keepalived-director](https://github.com/sbbird/cookbook-keepalived-director) on the directors.